fmrtl73/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 ### Related topics

+* To learn how to enable the volume trash can feature on a cluster, see [Volume trash can](/reference/cli/trashcan/).
 * For information about restoring a Portworx volume with data from a snapshot through Kubernetes, refer to the [Restore snapshots](/portworx-install-with-kubernetes/storage-operations/kubernetes-storage-101/snapshots/#restore-snapshots) page.